winverse/docker-script-maker/README.md

 # What is this?
-this is easy docker shell script generator.
+this is easy docker shell script maker.
 just run and enter the container name.

 # Install